-18.3 Help on Europe's roads
+18.2 Help on Europe's roads

-Information on this can be found on the Dethleffs website and in the iPhone app (see Section 18.1).
+Information on this can be found on the Dethleffs website.
 Specifications without guarantee

-18.4 Speed limits
+18.3 Speed limits

 - ▶ Please always observe the speed limits in the individual countries. - The caravans have been designed for a technically permissible maximum speed of 120 km/h.
 Observe the country-specific regulations.